com-480-data-visualization/com-480-project-datart/Milestone-reports/milestone1.md

 <h3>3.
 EXPLORATORY DATA ANALYSIS:</h3>
 <h4><ins> French part </ins></h4>
 <h5> French election</h5>
 The French election set is composed of 4 different datasets.
-The three first describing the results of the first and second round of the French election from 2002 to 2012.
-We can find in those datasets the departmental and regional results.
-In each of these datasets, the regions and department have the same name, however not the same code.
-As we will treat only the first round of the election, we will detail only this sheet.
-For these datasets, the regional and department sheets contain the results for all the candidates without any missing values.
-For each candidate we can find their gender, name, surname, number of vote per region/department, vote share among the registered voters and among the total expressed votes.
-We can also find the name of the department and region with their respective code.

-The 2017 dataset contains the same information but the region are different and the organisation of the features in the datasets is also different.
-The white votes are more detailled than in the previous datasets.
-The 2017 dataset is also complete even if some numbers are considered as strings.
-We can deal with this manually with excel before the preprocessing.
+In 3 out of 4 of those dataset, we can find the same features.
+We can detail the dataframe as following :

+	* three categorical columns per candidate for his/her gender, name and surname  and "region" (or "department")
+	* the rest are float columns for the number of voters per region/department in total and per candidate For the 2017 election dataset, we can find more float columns as the white votes are more detailled.

+Each of those dataset is complete without any missing value.
+The size depends of the number of

 <h5> French population</h5>